Slain in the Spirit: Biblical basis

 Christians who support the practice cite biblical evidence for its authenticity and use.

 Michael Brown quotes a number of scriptures which he claims support the practice of being slain in the Spirit.
 Wayne Grudem states that while the phrase "slaying in the Spirit" is not found in Scripture, there are a number of instances where people are described as falling to the ground or falling into a trance in the presence of God.

 Criticisms

 Christians who oppose the practice dispute the interpretation of those Bible passages, arguing that there is no biblical precedent and that the practice may be satanic in origin.
 Those skeptical of the practice have explained it as being caused by hypnosis, autosuggestion, or peer pressure.
-Christians who lean toward Cessationism tend to refute the claim that this practice is scriptural such as Calvinist pastor and author John MacArthur who argues that the practice is neither described nor prescribed specifically in the Bible and that it is, at best, of satanic origin.
+Christians who lean toward cessationism tend to refute the claim that this practice is scriptural such as Calvinist pastor and author John MacArthur who argues that the practice is neither described nor prescribed specifically in the Bible and that it is, at best, of satanic origin.
 Some within Charismatic Christianity critique the practice, such as David Pawson, a Bible teacher and charismatic Christian, who states the closest Biblical reference is the story of Ananias and Sapphira, which has a quite different connotation.
-Matthew Slick of the Christian Apologetics and Research Ministry advises caution and discernment.